Corey-M/NAudio.Lame/README.md

 ## Description

-Wrapper for `libmp3lame.dll` to add MP3 encoding support to NAudio.
+Wrapper for `libmp3lame.dll` to add MP3 encoding support to NAudio on Windows.

+**IMPORTANT:** Because this wraps Windows native DLLs *it will not work on any operating system.*  It may function with Windows emulation layers but I have never tested this.

-Includes both 32-bit and 64-bit versions of `libmp3lame.dll` (named `libmp3lame.32.dll` and `libmp3lame.64.dll` respectively), both of which will be copied to the output folder on build.
+Includes both 32-bit and 64-bit versions of Windows native `libmp3lame.dll` (named `libmp3lame.32.dll` and `libmp3lame.64.dll` respectively), both of which will be copied to the output folder on build.
 If you are compiling for a specific CPU target - `x86` or `x64` - then you only need to distribute the appropriate version.

 The `LameDLLWrap` project is the interface to both 32-bit and 64-bit version of the native DLLs, and is compiled for both targets.